cardstack/card-pay-protocol/OPERATIONS.md

 ## Configuring Metamask
 In order to update contracts with the "owner" account, you will need to add the owner's wallet to your Metamask.
-Metamask does not come preconfigured with the xDai nor Sokol network, so you'll need to add it if you haven't already.
+Metamask does not come pre-configured with the xDai nor Sokol network, so you'll need to add it if you haven't already.
 Download and install the "Metamask" Chrome extension.
 Make sure to set a challenging password that you won't forget.

 ### Adding Sokol Network
 1. Open Metamask and in the network drop down in the center select "Custom RPC"